oils-for-unix/oils/README.md

 main goal now is to design the **oil language**, which shell scripts can be automatically converted to.

-After that, the Python dependency can be broken, which will involve some C++ code (but hopefully not too much).
+The code is in Python, but we deploy a native executable.
+A subset of the Python-2.7.13/ directory is packaged with the application.

 Try it
 ------

-Clone the repo and run `bin/osh`.
+Clone the repo, build the Python extension, and run `bin/osh`.
 Basic things like pipelines, variables, functions, etc. should work.

+    bash$ build/pylibc.sh build
+    ...
+    # Now you should have a libc.so symlink in the repository root directory

     bash$ bin/osh
     osh$ name=world